Office neighborhood benefits: How can your workplace leverage neighborhoods?

 Successful office neighborhoods will be customized to fit employee needs.
 In addition to “department” spaces, incorporating both collaborative and quiet areas that allow employees to work where they feel most comfortable and productive is the crux of what makes office neighborhoods a viable option.
 Combining spaces built for more focused work with areas designed for big brainstorm sessions and team-based activities make for an office environment fit for every employee, no matter their work style.

-Some of the most significant benefits of office neighborhoods include:
+There are many office neighborhood benefits.
+Some of the most significant benefits include:

 - Boosting productivity